Skip to Content

 Students walking down the historic streets of Porto, Portugal.Porto

-As the second largest city in Portugal after Lisbon, Porto offers historic monuments, fine art museums, and stunning coastlines.
-The city is perhaps most well-known for its characteristic azulejo tiles, its brightly colored houses, and its world-famous export – port wine.
+The second largest city in Portugal, Porto offers historic monuments, fine art museums, and stunning coastlines.
+The city is perhaps most well-known for its characteristic azulejo tiles, brightly colored houses, and world-famous export port wine.